 So, what does this tell us about the product that we could be potentially selling on Amazon?

 It shows us that there are many costs and fees involved with starting up a Amazon business but I have been careful not to hide or hold any fees or costings back from you when collecting the information above.

 Here’s a view of the costs breakdown for the trusty ‘coffee glass’ product (two coffee glasses in a set), so that you can see how we’re keeping this within the $2000 start-up amount:

-- Product Research Tools: $69 (In this example, the Jungle Scout Web App, which has helped to find and verify this product idea, carry out competitor research and back my decisions with real Amazon sales data)
+- Product Research Tools: Starting at $49 (in this example, Jungle Scout , which has helped to find and verify this product idea, carry out competitor research and back my decisions with real Amazon sales data)